-Refer to the Surgical Specialty Selection Regulations and Guidelines page for relevant webpage links, for confirmation of the deadline to meet this requirement.
+Refer to the relevant Specialty Selection page in this Guide for links to current selection regulations, for confirmation of the deadline to meet this requirement.

 Refer to the Generic Surgical Sciences Examination (GSSE) page on the RACS website for more details.